svkpro/go-handbook/channel/README.md

 **Note**: Only the sender should close a channel, never the receiver.
 Sending on a closed channel will cause a panic.

 **Another note**: Channels aren't like files; you don't usually need to close them.
 Closing is only necessary when the receiver must be told there are no more values coming, such as to terminate a range loop.

+# Select
+The `select` statement lets a goroutine wait on multiple communication operations.

+A select blocks until one of its cases can run, then it executes that case.
+It chooses one at random if multiple are ready.